-STRUCTURE 40% Selection of Elements/Sequences/Transitions Use of unique, original elements, sequences, transitions and/or high complexity of elements, sequences, transitions or a combination of them within the sequences of the technical exercises.
-T1 40% CHOREOGRAPHY 60% Unity of Composition Smooth transitions and movements demonstrating connection and fluidity of all exercises (technical exercises and additional exercises) shown within the technical test.
-Seamless integration of technical exercises into the technical test overall demonstrating efficiency, connection and fluidity.
-Selection of elements and sequences to be in harmony with the Horse Balanced use of space and directions.
-T2 30% СНОК Music Interpretation Deep engagement to a fully developed musical concept.
-Captivating Interpretation of music.
-High variety of expression in answer to different and changing musical elements.
-Complexity of body language and multi-directional gestures and moves.
-T3 30%
+CoH - Consideration of the Horse - 20% Сон Selection of elements, including tech test exercises, to be in Harmony with the Horse based on weight, composition, balance and contact/liaison.
+Exercises not overloading the Horse.
+0 T1 Selection of Elements/Sequences/Transitions L L 40% Structure Use of unique, original elements, sequences, transitions and/or high complexity of elements, sequences, transitions or a combination of them within the sequences of the technical exercises.
+T2 Unity of Composition & Complexity 10% Smooth transitions and movements demonstrating connection and fluidity of all exercises (technical exercises and additional exercises) shown within the technical test.
+Choreography Seamless integration of technical exercises into the technical test overall demonstrating efficiency, connection and fluidity. ogr Balanced use of space and directions Dre T3 Music Interpretation / Body Language / Expression ह 30% Deep engagement to a fully developed musical concept Captivating Interpretation of music High variety of expression in answer to different and changing musical elements Complexity of body language and multi-directional gestures and moves